MatteoGuadrini/vmam/docs/source/prerequisites.rst

 ======

 *vmam* is written in python3 (3.3 and higher).
-It also uses three third-party python libraries, necessary for the correct functioning of the tool:
+It also uses four third-party python libraries, necessary for the correct functioning of the tool:

 - `pywinrm <https://github.com/diyan/pywinrm>`_
 - `ldap3 <https://github.com/cannatag/ldap3>`_